-Considerations for Using UMC and NIC/TOE
+Considerations for Using Universal Multichannel (UMC) and NIC/TOE

-Note: UMC is not supported on LPe16202 CFAs.
+Note: UMC is not supported on 16Gb UCNAs.

-- 64 VLAN IDs can be used with each UMC virtual channel. - SR-IOV must be disabled when using UMC.
+- 64 VLAN can be used with each universal multichannel (UMC) virtual channel. - SR-IOV must be disabled when using UMC.

-For additional information on UMC, refer to the Emulex Universal Multichannel Reference Guide, which is available for download from the Emulex website.
+For additional information on UMC, refer to the Emulex Universal Multichannel Reference Guide.